Code of Conduct

 Introduction

 Insperity’s Code of Business Conduct and Ethics (the “Code”) is a guide to ethical decision-making.
-We are committed to uncompromising integrity in all that we do and how we relate to each other and to persons outside the Company.
-While the standards in the Code are mainly based on laws to which we are all subject, in some cases they go beyond legal obligations.
-In this respect, the Code reflects the values that define Insperity and the principle that we must strive to avoid any circumstances that may give rise to even an appearance of impropriety.
-This Code sets out basic principles to guide the Company’s directors, officers and employees and to promote.
+We are committed to honesty and integrity in all that we do, including how we relate to each other and others outside Insperity.
+The standards in the Code are based on laws to which we are all subject, as well as the values that define Insperity.
+This Code sets out basic principles to guide our directors, officers and employees in order to promote:

 • Honest and ethical conduct, including the ethical handling of actual and apparent conflicts of interest between personal and professional relationships;

-• Full, fair, accurate, timely, and understandable disclosure in the Company’s annual and quarterly reports and in other public communications made by the Company;
+• Full, fair, accurate, timely, and understandable disclosure in Insperity’s annual and quarterly reports and in other public communications made by us;

-• The prompt internal reporting to an appropriate person or persons identified in this Code of violations of the Code.
+• Prompt internal reporting of violations of the Code to an appropriate person or persons identified in this Code; and

-The standards in this Code may be further explained or implemented through policy guidelines or changes to the Employee Handbook.
-This Code and related guidelines and Employee Handbook provisions are available on Insperity’s intranet, as well as in our Corporate Human Resources and Legal Departments.
+The standards in this Code may be further explained or implemented through policies, guidelines or changes to the Employee Handbook, which are available on our Intranet.

 Compliance with Laws, Rules and Regulations

-It is Insperity’s policy to be a good corporate citizen.
-Wherever we do business, employees of the Company are required to comply with all applicable laws, rules and regulations.
+Insperity’s policy is to be a good corporate citizen.
+Wherever we do business, each of us is required to comply with applicable laws, rules and regulations.
 This means following the spirit of the law and doing the right, ethical thing even when the law is not specific.
 The standards in this Code must of course be interpreted in light of the law and practices of the cities and states where we operate, as well as good common sense.
 If a law conflicts with a policy in this Code, you must comply with the law; however, if a local custom or policy conflicts with this Code, you must comply with the Code.
 Reasons such as “everyone does it” or “it’s not illegal” are unacceptable as excuses for violating our Code.
+Questions about compliance should be addressed to the Legal Department.

 Conflicts of Interest

-There are many different ways in which conflicts of interest arise.
-For example, personal financial interests, obligations to another company or governmental entity or the desire to help a relative or friend are all factors that might divide our loyalties.
-To clarify what we mean, we have set out below examples of the most common types of conflict of interest.
+There are many different ways in which conflicts of interest may arise.
+For example, personal financial interests, obligations to another organization or the desire to help a relative or friend are all factors that might divide our loyalties.
+To clarify what we mean, we have set out below some common examples of conflicts of interest.

 • Investments

-• Using the Company’s Time and Assets for Personal Benefit
+• Using Insperity’s Time and Assets for Personal Benefit

 • Loans to Employees

-• The acceptance of gifts and entertainment by employees or members of their family may present a conflict of interest.
-While employees are permitted to accept gifts of nominal value, such as unsolicited promotional items, they are prohibited from accepting anything that might reasonably be deemed to affect their judgment or that is accompanied by any express or implied understanding that the recipient is in any way obligated do to something in exchange for the gift.
-Similarly, employees may accept entertainment, but only insofar as it is reasonable in the context of the business at hand and facilitates the Company’s interests.
-Employees are prohibited from soliciting gifts, gratuities or business courtesies for the benefit of any family member or friend.
+The acceptance of gifts and entertainment by you or members of your family may present a conflict of interest.
+While you are permitted to accept unsolicited gifts, such as promotional items, gifts of perishable items (typically given around the holidays), or tickets to sporting events, you are prohibited from accepting anything that might reasonably appear to affect your judgment or that is accompanied by any express or implied understanding that you are in any way obligated to do something in exchange for the gift.
+Similarly, you may accept entertainment, but only insofar as it is reasonable in the context of the business at hand and facilitates Insperity’s interests.
+You are prohibited from soliciting gifts, gratuities or business courtesies for the benefit of any family member or friend.
+You may seek reimbursement for reasonable business expenses incurred in business entertainment pursuant to Insperity’s “Travel and Expense Policy.”

 • Family Members and Close Personal Relationships